 What is the Hazard you need to Control? (high or amber from the risk rating column above) What Additional Precautions do you need to either eliminate or reduce the risk to an acceptable level.
 Who is Responsible for implementing these controls?
 When are these controls to be implemented (Date)?
 When Were these controls implemented (Date)?
 MEDIUM items All the medium risk items are graded as such because the level of harm if Covid-19 is contracted is serious and potentially fatal.
 We have identified all the reasonably practicable control measures available and will actively monitor the issue in operation.
 The possible mental health issues and other injuries as a result of the changes to working arrangements are varied and largely unknown as this situation is unfamiliar and untested.
 The measures we have put in place (see table above and appendices) will reduce the risk of harm and of spreading or contracting the virus but nothing can eliminate it.
 The additional precautions are therefore to: Adhere strictly to the measures in place for staff and students monitor on a daily basis on any situations where staff and students feel uncomfortable or unsafe.
 Review the risk assessment each week and introduce additional measures in response to situations reported.
+Revisit the risk in light of the initial two days opening with Year 7, Year 11, Year 12 and 13 We will keep informed of the local and national data and use indicators such as the R rate of infection, number of cases and deaths to adjust our risk assessment either higher or lower.
 Justin Humphreys Mike Parsons Matt Maw Reviewed Weekly Additional safety measures to be implemented after each weekly review from September 1 2020

-SKA DS Risk Assessment: School operation from 1 September 2020 Issue 2.
-1/08/20 Page 47 of 49 --- --------- -----------------------------
+SKA DS Risk Assessment: School operation from 1 September 2020 Issue 3.
+1/08/20 Page 58 of 60 ------------------------------------------------------------------------- --------- -----------------------------